reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Changing build product and product model, may breaks your platform apps

 ## Not Compatible with
+- Mi Music or any player that forcing compress offload playback
-- Dolby Atmos / Dolby Audio / Moto Dolby
+- Dolby Atmos / Dolby Audio / Moto Dolby (maybe different case in different rom)
-- Moto Waves
+- Moto Waves (maybe different case in different rom)
-- AudioFX Moto
+- AudioFX Moto (maybe different case in different rom)

 ## Compatible with
 - Sound Enhancement Xperia